Our Story

 It’s a powerful question.
 And it wasn’t just about services or support—it was about identity.
 What we heard, time and again, from parents and participants was that they felt unseen and misunderstood in the very systems meant to support them.
 We heard this question for years.
 And for years, we searched for a space that offered the answer.
 Eventually, we came to a difficult truth: that space didn’t exist.
 So, we stopped searching—and started building.
 We committed to becoming the answer ourselves.

+The Connect Café is more than a resource.
 It’s personal.
 It’s intentional.
 And it’s long overdue.

 Our Purpose